lsst/rtn-113/index.rst

 We exclude the papers that have the following parameters:

 - It is not a scientific analysis based on Rubin data products.
-- Uses only mock catalogs, simulations, or LSST design parameters without incorporating Rubin data.
+- It uses only mock catalogs, simulations, or LSST design parameters without incorporating Rubin data.
-- Mentions Rubin Observatory only in passing, such as in the background/introduction, acknowledgments, or future work sections.
+- It mentions Rubin Observatory only in passing, such as in the background/introduction, acknowledgments, or future work sections.
-- Uses Rubin images solely for illustrative purposes without scientific analysis.
+- It uses Rubin images solely for illustrative purposes without scientific analysis.
-- Is a proposal, abstract, erratum, or unpublished preprint.
+- It is a proposal, abstract, erratum, or unpublished preprint.
-- Focuses on technical or software development (the paper is eligible for the technical publications list).
+- It focuses solely on technical or software development (the paper is eligible for the technical publications list).

 Adding a paper to the Vera C. Rubin Scientific Publications library